-|This Job is Ranked in|
+|This Job is Listed in|

-|Best Social Services Jobs||#20|
+|Best Social Services Jobs|

-The job’s good days can include sunny skies, pleasant riders, and calm streets.
-The less-than-ideal days might feature slick-with-black-ice roads, rubbernecking cars, and amped-up school kids on a field trip.
-Good drivers provide safe passage no matter the situation, while still tending to responsibilities like collecting fare, announcing stops, and staying on a stringent route schedule.
-Most drivers also have light paperwork to complete to record trips, delays, and mechanical problems.
-They also usually fall into one of two categories: transit, intercity drivers, who are charged with transporting people within or across metropolitan areas; and school bus drivers, who transport children to and from school-related events.
+The job’s good days include sunny skies, pleasant riders and light traffic; the flipside is icy roads, traffic jams and amped-up school kids.
+Good drivers provide safe passage no matter the situation, while still tending to responsibilities such as collecting fare, announcing stops and staying on a strict route schedule.
+Most drivers must complete light paperwork to record trips, delays and mechanical problems.
+They also usually fall into one of two categories: intercity drivers, who transport people within metropolitan areas, and school bus drivers, who transport children to and from school-related events.

-|Upward Mobility||Below Average|
+|Upward Mobility||poor Below Average|

-|Stress Level||Above Average|
+|Stress Level||poor Above Average|

-Last updated by Jada A. Graves.
+Last updated by Katy Marquardt.